GRIPS-code/pyLBL/docs/source/installation.rst

 .. code-block:: bash

+  # Optional: If the user would like to set up a custom conda environment.
+  conda config --add envs_dirs <location>
+  conda config --add pkgs_dirs <location>
-  conda create -n env
+  conda create -n <name>
-  conda activate env
+  conda activate <name>

   conda install -c conda-forge pyLBL

-Here the name of the environment :code:`env` can be anything the user desires.
+Here the :code:`<name>` of the environment can be anything the user desires and the :code:`<location>` paths can be in user-writeable locations (if for example users are not allowed to write to system directories).

 Installing from Github
 ~~~~~~~~~~~~~~~~~~~~~~